-I From the Physics menu, choose Subdomain Settings to open the Subdomain Settings dialog box and put the user interface in the Subdomain Selection mode.
+I From the Physics menu, choose Subdomain Settings to open the Subdomain Settings dialog box and put the user interface in Subdomain mode.

 2 Select the single subdomain, Subdomain 1, and use the already defined constants to set the density and the viscosity.
-Type rho0 and mu in the Density and Dynamic viscosity fields, respectively.
+Type rho0 and mu in the Density and Dynamic viscosity edit fields, respectively.